silnrsi/langtags/doc/langtags.md

 Langtags.txt contains a sequence of equivalence sets.
 Each set consists of a list of language tags separated by `=`.
 The first tag on the line is the canonical tag and the last tag on the line is the maximal tag.
 In addition, a tag is prefixed with `*` if there is an entry in the SLDR for that particular tag.

+The preferred download location for this file is <https://ldml.api.sil.org/langtags.txt>

 ## langtags.json

 Current API version 1.0.1.
 Unless otherwise stated all fields were add at v1.0.0.
+The preferred download location for this file is <https://ldml.api.sil.org/langtags.json>

 Langtags.json consists of an array of objects.
 Each object corresponds to an equivalence set.
 The fields in that object are defined as: